influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/influxql/time-and-timezone.md

 but does not support using the `OR` logical operator to query multiple time ranges.
 {{% /note %}}

+### Parameterized queries

+- For InfluxDB v3 Flight clients that support parameterized queries,
+- You can use parameters in InfluxQL queries.
+- InfluxQL supports substituting parameters for date-time strings.

 ## Query examples

 The following examples use the